Reactionary: Clerical philosophers

-In the revolution's aftermath, France was continually wracked by quarrels between right-wing legitimists and left-wing revolutionaries.
+In the French Revolution's aftermath, France was continually wracked by quarrels between right-wing legitimists and left-wing revolutionaries.
 Herein arose the clerical philosophers—Joseph de Maistre, Louis de Bonald, François-René de Chateaubriand—whose answer was restoring the House of Bourbon and reinstalling the Catholic Church as the established church.
 Since then, France's political spectrum has featured similar divisions (see Action Française).
 The teachings of the 19th-century popes buttressed the ideas of the clerical philosophers.

 Metternich and containment

 From 1815 to 1848, Prince Metternich, the foreign minister of the Austrian Empire, stepped in to organize the containment of revolutionary forces through international alliances to prevent revolutionary fervor.
 At the Congress of Vienna, he was very influential in establishing the new order, the Concert of Europe, after the defeat of Napoleon.

 After the Congress, Prince Metternich worked hard to bolster and stabilize the conservative regime of the Restoration period.
 He worked furiously to prevent Russia's Tsar Alexander I (who aided the liberal forces in Germany, Italy, and France) from gaining influence in Europe.
 The Church was his principal ally.
 He promoted it as a conservative principle of order while opposing nationalist and liberal tendencies within the Church.
 His basic philosophy was based on Edmund Burke, who championed the need for old roots and the orderly development of society.
 He opposed democratic and parliamentary institutions but favored modernizing existing structures through gradual reform.
 Despite Metternich's efforts, a series of revolutions rocked Europe in 1848.